LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS2/README.md

 - Give your DB instance a useful name in the `DB instance identifier` field.
 - Make a master username that is difficult to guess, but easy for you to remember.
 - Use a secure password for your master user.
-- Click "Next".
+- Click "Next."

 ![](../../materials/week05/lb-cloud/11-db-instance-settings.png)

 Here you'll indicate where RDS should place your instance and how to secure it.

-- Select your VPC
+- Select your VPC.
-- Select the DB Subnet Group you made above
+- Select the DB Subnet Group you made above.
 - Do not make your DB publicly accessible.
 For security, you should limit the services that can be accessed from outside your VPC.

 ![](../../materials/week05/lb-cloud/12-db-instance-vpc.png)

 - Set up your desired database name and port.
 - Keep the default DB parameter group.
-- Then click "Launch DB instance".
+- Then click "Launch DB instance."

 ![](../../materials/week05/lb-cloud/13-db-options.png)